AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 ## Service logs

-Because each service runs in a separate container, the service logs are not available in the Integration environment.
-Adobe Commerce on cloud infrastructure provides access to the web server container in the Integration environment only.
+Because each service runs in a separate container, the service logs are not available in the integration environment.
+Adobe Commerce on cloud infrastructure provides access to the web server container in the integration environment only.
 The following service log locations are for the Pro Production and Staging environments:

 - **Redis log**: `/var/log/platform/<project-ID>_stg/redis-server-<project-ID>_stg.log`
 - **Elasticsearch log**: `/var/log/elasticsearch/elasticsearch.log`